 - > The Board of Directors has at least three and no more than 18 members, appointed by the Annual General Meeting.
 The term of office of those directors is three years; - In addition to those directors there is one director elected by the Annual General Meeting to represent the employee share ownership fund set up as part of the Group's employee savings schemes.
-This director also has a term of office of three years; - Pursuant to Article 66 of Law No. 86-1067 of 30 September 1986, at least one-sixth of the Board of Directors consists of employee representatives, one seat being reserved for engineers, managers and those in a similar category.
-The term of office of those directors is two years; - At the expiry of the current terms of office of the Directors representing the personnel elected in accordance with Article 66 of Act no. 86-1067 of 30 September 1986, before being repealed by Ordinance no. 2020-1642 of 21 December 2020 on the provision of audiovisual media services, the Board of Directors comprises one or two Directors representing employees in accordance with Articles L. 225-27-1 and L. 22-10-7 of the Commercial Code and with the arrangements set out in the Articles of Association: - ➤ The Board elects from among its members a Chairman, who organises and directs its work and ensures that company bodies function properly; - The Board entrusts the executive management of the company either to the Chairman of the Board of Directors or to another natural person, who may or may not be a director, and who has the title of Chief Executive Officer; The Board must explain the reasons for its decision; - > The Board may, on a proposal from the Chief Executive Officer, appoint up to five Deputy Chief Executive Officers to assist the Chief Executive Officer.
-The Board sets their term of office and the scope of their powers in agreement with the Chief Executive Officer. - The remit of the Board of Directors shall include inter alia: - determining the strategic priorities of the company's business and ensuring they are implemented (hereafter the "company" is relating to the company and its subsidiaries). - subject to powers granted by law to general meetings of shareholders, dealing with issues affecting the proper functioning of the company and with matters concerning it; - performing the checks and verifications it deems appropriate: - subject to powers granted by law to general meetings of shareholders, determining the remuneration of the Chairman, the Chief Executive Officer and the Deputy Chief Executive Officers: - considering company policy on professional and pay equality once a year.
+This director also has a term of office of three years; - Pursuant to Article L225-27-1 of the French Commercial Code, two members of the Board of Directors are employee representative Directors, appointed by the two trade unions that obtained the most votes in the first round of the elections mentioned in Articles L.2122-1 and L.2122-4 of the French Labour Code.
+The term of office of those directors is two years. - In accordance with Article 16 of the by-laws, the Board of Directors may appoint one or several Censors for a three-year term of office; - The Board elects from among its members a Chairman, who organises and directs its work and ensures that company bodies function properly; - The Board entrusts the executive management of the company either to the Chairman of the Board of Directors or to another natural person, who may or may not be a director, and who has the title of Chief Executive Officer; The Board must explain the reasons for its decision; - > The Board may, on a proposal from the Chief Executive Officer, appoint up to five Deputy Chief Executive Officers to assist the Chief Executive Officer.
+The Board sets their term of office and the scope of their powers in agreement with the Chief Executive Officer. - The remit of the Board of Directors shall include inter alia: - determining the strategic priorities of the company's business and ensuring they are implemented (hereafter the "company" is relating to the company and its subsidiaries). - subject to powers granted by law to general meetings of shareholders, dealing with issues affecting the proper functioning of the company and with matters concerning it; - performing the checks and verifications it deems appropriate; - subject to powers granted by law to general meetings of shareholders, determining the remuneration of the Chairman, the Chief Executive Officer and the Deputy Chief Executive Officers: - considering company policy on professional and pay equality once a year.